-Arizona sues GM over car values
+Arizona sues GM over alleged drop in car values

 Arizona’s attorney general is suing General Motors Co. for about $3 billion, saying it sold millions of unsafe vehicles and should be forced to compensate the state over the alleged lost value of vehicles.

 The lawsuit was filed Wednesday by Attorney General Tom Horne under the Arizona Consumer Fraud Act and seeks about $3 billion from GM based on the about 300,000 GM vehicles registered in Arizona that have been recalled this year.

 But that money wouldn’t go to owners of the cars and trucks; instead Horne in a telephone interview said if successful in the suit, money recovered would go to the state and could fund things such as education.
 He said any recovery likely would be less, but still substantial.

 The lawsuit makes Arizona the first state to sue GM over allegations the company endangered motorists, concealed safety defects and sold consumers cars that have dropped in value.
 The suit seeks up to $10,000 for every violation of the Consumer Fraud Act, seeks a court order barring GM from further alleged improper conduct and an order forcing GM to give up unspecified profits from the sale of those cars.